 A practicum is an experiential course with two inter-related components: every week, students engage in practical work (either a real-world project under their professor's supervision or fieldwork at an outside organization), and also participate in seminar that focuses on the doctrine, theory, skills, and ethical questions that arise in that practice area.
 For a list of fall/year-long practicum courses, click here; for a list of spring practicum courses, click here.
+Please see individual course descriptions in the Curriculum Guide for details.

 Georgetown Law offers two types of practicum courses: